 In the following, we will only focus on the comparison of ATS and SP, as ATS compared with CBS can be inferred from the comparison of SP and CBS discussed above.
-According to the current results, we can draw a conclusion and a hypothesis.
-The conclusion is that the advantages of ATS are getting worse with the increase of the concentration of flows transmission and the number of hops (under the same concentration of flows transmission).
-This is because that the more concentrated are the flows transmitted in the network, the more obvious is the serialization of flows in transmission, which increases the determinism of traffic transmission at subsequent nodes.
-Moreover, under the case of the constant concentration of flows transmission, as the number of hops increases, serialization leads to the same determinism of traffic transmission, but the time cost on ATS reshaping increases accordingly.
-The hypothesis is that as the load increases, the advantages of ATS will increase, which will be discussed in the next section.
+From the current results, we can draw a conclusion and a hypothesis.
+The conclusion is that the advantages of ATS are getting worse with the increase in the concentration of flows transmission and the number of hops (under the same concentration of flows transmission).
+This is because the more concentrated the flows are in the network, the more obvious is the serialization of flows in transmission, which increases the determinism of traffic transmission at subsequent nodes.
+Moreover, in the case of the constant concentration of flows transmission, as the number of hops increases, serialization leads to the same determinism of traffic transmission, but the time cost of ATS reshaping increases accordingly.
+The hypothesis is that as the load increases, the advantages of ATS will also increase, which will be discussed in the next section.
 The reasoning behind this hypothesis is that the time cost of ATS reshaping traffic cannot offset the queuing time of traffic with the burst cascade without ATS.
 Thus, ATS has a negative effect when the traffic load has not reached a certain level.
-Therefore, it is reasonable to infer that when the traffic load increases, the impact of ATS will gradually turn to positive.
+Therefore, it is reasonable to infer that when the traffic load increases, the impact of ATS will gradually turn positive.